EcrituresNumeriques/stylo/docs/src/en/index.md

 ---
-title: Stylo - a semantic text editor
+title: Stylo - a semantic and collaborative text editor
 isHome: true
 ---

-Welcome to Stylo resource information.
-Stylo is a text editor that simplifies writing and editing scientific articles in the Human and Social Sciences.
+Welcome to Stylo's documentation.
+Stylo is a semantic and collaborative text editor for the Human and Social Sciences.

 ---